 When it comes to power-injection, many like to experiment.
 At 20% brightness, for example, pixels don’t require as much power, and may even function well on a lower voltage.
 This means the you MAY be able to run more pixels between injection points.
 I don’t like doing this- so I still use the “rule of thumb”, but as they say- your mileage may vary.
 I’ve had no power issues at all doing this.
 My thought is- I might design something that works this year with less power-injection, but next year with a different PSU or slightly longer or different supply wire, or just with wear and tear on connectors- it may not work.
 Then I have to re-do the whole thing.

 It also really isn’t practical to run every power supply up to 80% capacity.
 The reality is you will buy many more power supplies than you need strictly for power capacity, so you can place them where they are actually needed to power your props and outlines.
 This may increase or decrease your cost savings depending on their distribution and ultimately how many pixels each one is supporting.
 Still- you are generally going to need far fewer 5v supplies.

 The biggest factor for me right now, possibly more-so than cost, is safety.
 After the number of 12v pixel fires reported in 2020, and my personal analysis and opinions of the dangers of 12v, I don’t want to run any 12v pixels, especially on our roof or attached to the house.
-The relatively few 12v pixels I have from when I started are either going to a recycler in 2021, or will be used in yard props in areas that I can keep an eye on them, where there is less of a fire danger.
+All of our 12v pixels went to an electronics recycler in 2021.
+I’m re-using out 12v PSUs.